-Name(s) of course instructor: To be announced
+Number of credits allocated (ECTS): 6 ECTS Name(s) of course instructor: Adjuct Faculity

 The sector of agricultural and food products can contribute to the welfare of a country's national economy.
 This is particularly the case in the Greek agricultural and food products' sector, for at least two reasons.
 On one hand, many Greek agricultural products are either unique (in the sense that they are not produced in any other country) or of a notably higher quality level compared with similar items produced elsewhere.
 On the other hand, by capitalizing on tradition and on know-how, numerous Greek producers of agricultural and food products deliver a final standardized product of an excellent quality, which has a good potential to appear on the shelf of retail stores in Greece and abroad.
-The present course attempts an in-depth investigation into (a) the special characteristics of the agricultural product, (b) the influence of the macroand the micro-economic environment on the demand for agricultural products, (c) the significance of physical distribution management to the sector of agricultural products, and (d) issues relating to product policy, pricing, promotion, and consumer behavior in several sub-sectors, including dairy produce, olive oil, and wine.
+The present course attempts an in-depth investigation into (a) the special characteristics of the agricultural product, (b) the influence of the macro- and the micro-economic environment on the demand for agricultural products, (c) the significance of physical distribution management to the sector of agricultural products, and (d) issues relating to product policy, pricing, promotion, and consumer behavior in several sub-sectors, including dairy produce, olive oil, and wine.